electron/forge/docs/extend.md

 maker.
 The base plugin can be depended on by installing `@electron-forge/maker-base`.

 The `MakerBase` class has some helper methods for your convenience.
+Check out the interface of [`Makerbase`](ref:///ts/maker/base/classes/maker.html) for more advanced API details.

 | Method | Description |
 |--------|-------------|